giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

     kustomize.toolkit.fluxcd.io/namespace: default
 ```

-From the kustomization you can the Git Repository looking at the spec field `sourceRef`.
+From the kustomization one can tell the source Git repository by looking at the spec field `sourceRef`.

-2) Use flux command line.
-It offers a subcommand `trace` that describe all details related to GitOps:
+2) Use the flux command line.
+It offers a subcommand `trace` which describes all details related to GitOps:

 ```
 » flux trace app/alfred-app -n